 TRW is the proud ongoing sponsor of the Thespian Musicalworks, which is a super exciting new program from EdTA.
 Our friends at Samuel French have long supported the Thespian Playworks program, and the model for the Thespian Musicalworks is similar, but with a few innovations for making it suitable for budding musical theatre writers.

 Musicalworks is a program designed to promote original musical writing by high school Thespians.
 It also gives student lyricists and composers the chance to workshop their creation with working professionals and student musical theatre actors.
-Beginning each October, aspiring Thespian writers submit only the opening number to an original musical for review by the Musicalworks staff.
+Beginning each October, aspiring Thespian writers submit only the opening number to an original musical for review the Musicalworks staff.
 One is chosen for workshop and a performance at the annual festival.
-If you are or are mentoring a young writer of musicals, you can find out more at this EdTA Facebook page link.
+If you are a young writer of musicals, or mentoring one, you can find out more on the Next Generation Works page.

 “Whether I was the director of a mainstage production, directing a one-act or helping another school’s late-night strike backstage, my time spent at the International Thespian Festival was a highlight in my 31 years teaching high school theatre.
 When the opportunity arose to return to the festival as a workshop presenter, adjudicator and vendor for TRW, I was thrilled.
 The dedication, commitment, and sheer joy for making theatre displayed by students and teachers alike is inspiring.”
 His empathy and understanding of the unique challenges for high school drama teachers is unparalleled in the licensing industry.
 It’s a joy to watch him interact with the hundreds of teachers and students he connects with here each year.